 - Have agreed to long-term follow-up after surgery, such as making healthy lifestyle changes and attending regular check-ups.

 A multi-disciplinary team will assess your compatibility for surgery and you will be assessed by a psychologist.
 The team will be analysing your ability to adapt to changes and potential challenges in your lifestyle after surgery.

 A newer option in tier 3 is treatment with liraglutide (Saxenda) for up to two years.
 As this drug lowers your appetite and reduces your ability to eat large amounts of food, results can be similar to bariatric surgery.

 Tier 4 - Surgery

-If you have been accepted for surgery, you’ll be referred to a specialist Bariatric Team to discuss your options.
+If you're accepted for surgery, you’ll be referred to a specialist Bariatric Team to discuss your options.
 There are different types of weight loss surgery, the most common of which include:

-- Gastric band, where a band is placed around your stomach so you don’t need to eat a much to feel full
+- Gastric band.
+This is where a band is placed around your stomach so you don’t need to eat a much to feel full

 - Gastric bypass, where the top part of your stomach is joined to the small intestine, so you feel fuller sooner and don’t absorb as many calories from food